-Yeddung Mura is registered as an Aboriginal Corporation with the Office of the Registrar of Indigenous Corporations (ORIC).
+Yeddung Mura is registered as an Aboriginal Corporation with the office of the Registrar of Indigenous Corporations (ORIC).
 The corporation is also registered as a charity (public benevolent institution) with the ACNC.
 Yeddung Mura is also endorsed as a Deductible Gift Recipient (DGR).

-Yeddung Mura means good pathways in Ngunnawal language.
-Yeddung Mura was initially started to address a number of gaps identified by Aboriginal elders in the community.
+Yeddung Mura means good Pathways in Ngunnawal language.
+Yeddung Mura was initially started to address a number of gaps identified by Aborginal elders in the community.
 It is a grassroots organisation that works directly in the community to meet the needs of Aboriginal people.
 Yeddung Mura has been delivering Aboriginal services since 2008 and delivering Aboriginal prison services since 2014.
 Our goal is to build strong families and strong communities.

 Meet Our Elders